 Still, there’s room in any investor’s portfolio for higher-risk, higher-reward plays — as long as those risks are understood.

 In that vein, here are nine stocks to buy that offer potentially significant rewards … and almost as much risk.
 None of these stocks should be a core part of a portfolio, and all have the potential to blow up in your face.

 But taking those risks also creates the possibility of a major reward.
 It’s likely at least a few of these stocks will wind up big winners going forward.

 Teva Pharmaceutical (TEVA)

-Teva Pharmaceutical (NYSE:TEVA) isn’t having a great year, down more than 44%.
+Teva Pharmaceutical (NYSE:TEVA) isn’t having a great time, down more than 40% over the last year.